scrapy/scrapy/docs/ref/spiders.rst

             # each of them, with another callback
             pass

-.. method:: BaseSpider.make_request_from_url(url)
+.. method:: BaseSpider.make_requests_from_url(url)

-    A method that receives a URL and returns an :class:`~scrapy.http.Request` object to scrape that URL with this spider.
-This method is used to construct the initial requests in the :meth:`start_requests` method.
+    A method that receives a URL and returns a :class:`~scrapy.http.Request` object (or a list of :class:`~scrapy.http.Request` objects) to scrape.
+This method is used to construct the initial requests in the :meth:`start_requests` method, and is typically used to convert urls to requests.

     Unless overridden, this method returns Requests with the :meth:`parse` method as their callback function, and with dont_filter parameter enabled